 BiCi Co.’s programs support our mission of increasing mobility and access to jobs while supporting bicycle skills and safety.

-BiCi Co. just opened up additional hours to serve the community with used bicycle sales and repair parts (new and used).
-We are even taking in some (non-DIY) repairs.
+In April 2017 BiCi Co. opened hours to serve the community with used bicycle sales and repair parts, new and used.
+You can get a bicycle repaired or tuned up.

 Weekday Storefront Hours – 3:30-5:30pm, Monday – Friday, 97 Park Street